-The Fall 2022 undergraduate transfer exam content is available on Blackboard through the “Music Graduate Entrance Exam” organization.
+The Fall 2023 undergraduate transfer exam content is available on Blackboard through the “Music Graduate Entrance Exam” organization no earlier than July 24, 2023.
 You can access this via the Blackboard module in myUSC, and under “My Organizations” you will see a link for “Music Graduate Entrance Exam.”
 The procedures, dates, and deadlines for each exam are detailed in this Blackboard page.

 Most transfer students will need to take one or more placement exams.
 This page explains why this is necessary and which exam areas are relevant to each major as well as listing the exam schedule.